 During the term of the Partnership, Insigneo Advisory Services will receive a quarterly management fee (the "Management Fee"), payable in arrears, from the Limited Partners at different rates with respect to Sub-Class A-1 Limited Partners and Sub-Class A-2 Limited Partners.
 With respect to the Sub-Class A-1 Limited Partners, the Management Fee shall equal 0.125% (0.5% annualized) of the Fair Value (as defined in the Partnership Agreement) of each Sub-Class A-1 Limited Partners' capital account as of the last business day of each calendar quarter.
 With respect to the Sub-Class A-2 Limited Partners, the Management Fee shall equal 0.375% (1.5% annualized) of the Fair Value of each Sub-Class A-2 Limited Partners' capital account as of the last business day of each calendar quarter.
-Where a so of the last business day of each calendar quarter.
-Where a limited Partner invests in the Partnership through a third-party manager where the representative who introduced the Limited Partner is a licensed registered representative with ISEC, then the Limited Partner would be issued interests in Sub-Class A-2 and be charged a 1.5% (annualized) management fee.
+Where a Limited Partner invests in the Partnership through a third-party manager where the representative who introduced the Limited Partner is a licensed registered representative with ISEC, then the Limited Partner would be issued interests in Sub-Class A-2 and be charged a 1.5% (annualized) management fee.